 Visitors generally only see what they want to see – the beauty, the great food, the small town character.
 And that’s great.
 It’s the way it should be.
 But what visitors don’t often think about… everyday people work their jobs, live their lives here and often reality is gritty.
 Dirty.

-When I moved to Cape Cod eighteen years ago (a similar coastal area where many livings are made either via tourist or sea), I moved to sweeping sand beaches, green and grassy marshes with herons and gulls.
+When I moved to Cape Cod over twenty years ago (a similar coastal area where many livings are made either via tourist or sea), I moved to sweeping sand beaches, green and grassy marshes with herons and gulls.
 I had just received a graduate degree in psychology and quickly landed a job, only a few weeks after the move, as a family advocate for a local social services program.
 Up until my first week on the job, I guess I just hadn’t thought that there could be this level of struggling in such a beautiful place.
 After all, I had just moved to a vacation paradise.
 I soon learned that much of the population is considered to be in a lower income bracket.
 There is poverty and there is heartbreak, just like anywhere else.
 On Cape Cod, in particular, with so many homes being rented for top dollar as summer rentals, there is a lack of housing for young, struggling families.
 Much of the population there, like coastal Maine, make their living from the sea – a fickle industry, subject to weather, tides and pollution.
 There is no guaranteed paycheck.
 No money left to put into a retirement fund.
 No pension.

 As I plan my full-time exodus from Massachusetts to Maine, I realize that I have it pretty good.
 I’ve been able to ride the real estate wave on the Cape, and when I finally cut the cord for good, I’ll most likely have three times what I paid for our house in the bank.
 But don’t let my sunny disposition fool you (okay… I know my husband is rolling his eyes at that one).
 I know that down east Maine is not all lobster rolls and whoopie pies.
 I’m heading to Maine with the knowledge that Washington County has the highest poverty rate in the state.
 But I’m moving with a plan this time.
 I won’t be taken aback and surprised.
 I will do what I can to improve things in this little corner of the world.
 (I’ll use my super powers for good, not evil – insert evil laugh here).